 The Great Decisions Committee organizes and manages the 5CLIR Great Decisions program presented each spring to members, guests and the interested public from the Pioneer Valley.
 In September the committee selects five of the topics offered by the Foreign Policy Association for their annual Great Decisions studies, and over the next two months identifies and recruits speakers expert on these foreign policy issues.
 From November to February the committee works out the details of the arrangements for the speakers, the venue, publicity and ticket sales.
 The committee also provides the on site management of the series of five lecture-discussion forums beginning in late March or early April.

-The primary concern of the Member Services Committee is to maintain the well-being of the organization by affording opportunities for members to socialize.
-This is accomplished by holding coffee hours to welcome new members and hosting a large social event for all members, usually in the spring.
-The committee sponsors the all LIR September Potluck where new members are welcomed and introduced to our organization by the committee.
+The primary concern of the Member Events Committee is to maintain the well-being of the organization by affording opportunities for members to socialize.
+The Committee organizes several annual events, including a New Members Coffee, a Spring Social, and other gatherings.
+The September Potluck Picnic is held at the beginning of the fall semester, when members can re-connect and new members are welcomed.
 Meetings are held as needed, from five to eight times a year.

 The Special Programs Committee oversees a wide variety of member-organized educational activities that follow models different from that of the peer-led seminar.
 Special programs or events may be initiated by the Committee or by individual 5CLIR members or 5CLIR groups such as seminar or interest groups.
 The committee is responsible for producing a fall and a spring catalog of special programs and meets as needed, about two to four times a year.
-The committee is supposed to have nine members but needs more members for next year; members are appointed for three-year terms.
+Members are appointed for three-year terms.

 The Technology Committee provides 5CLIR members with information on and instruction in relevant digital and audio-visual technology related issues.
 The committee provides occasional workshops and single lectures as well as direct personal help.
-While some members will have significant technical expertise, others are needed so that we can identify issues that nontechnology minded 5CLIR members may be facing.
-Meetings are held every one or two months as needed.
+While some members will have significant technical expertise, others are needed so that we can identify issues that non-technology minded 5CLIR members may be facing.

 Winter/Summer Programs are one-time events that are initiated by the committee and scheduled for the intervals between the regular 5CLIR semesters.
-Every year there has been a bus trip to Tanglewood in the summer as well as perhaps a bus trip to a museum.
-Other typical programs include lectures, a river boat cruise, and outdoor activity in both winter and summer.
-Our final event before resuming seminars each September is a potluck picnic, always an enjoyable occasion when the committee assists the Members Services Committee in welcoming new 5CLIR members.
+Typical programs include theater or concert trips, museum visits, lectures, a river boat cruise, and outdoor activity in both winter and summer.
+Our final event before resuming seminars each September is a potluck picnic, always an enjoyable occasion when the committee assists the Members Events Committee in welcoming new 5CLIR members.
 The committee consists of two co-Chairs and an unspecified number of members; it typically meets twice a year.

 Northampton, MA 01063